mrElnekave/EigenShoe/PLAN.md

 - Gather from REI climbing shoes [store](https://www.rei.com/c/climbing-shoes)
 - visit every single link for the shoes, class: <sub><sup>(cdr-grid_12-1-0 cdr-grid--gutter-medium@xs_12-1-0 cdr-grid--gutter-medium@sm_12-1-0 cdr-grid--gutter-large@md_12-1-0 cdr-grid--gutter-large@lg_12-1-0 \_9LGEi0F4X4AsY1DIaa70j)</sup></sub>
 - At every page collect the image, as well as the title

+or 2

+- Get my own images of climbing shoes.
+I can control the angle, and the lighting.
+I can also get a lot more images.
+As well as create a more uniform background for a proof of concept.

 ## Step 2 - Cleaning